Baltimore Ranks Ninth In Country For Highest Heat Index Scores

 An investigative report from 2019 showed McElderry Park was the hottest neighborhood in Baltimore City.

 “It’s too hot to be out here, for real.
 Even for kids.
 It’s 80-something degrees at night.
 That’s serious,” Warren Hawkins said Tuesday in McElderry Park.
 ‘Look, there ain’t no trees.
 It’s a wide-open area.
-Nothing but sun.”READ MORE: Jesse McCartney, Blue Oyster Cult To Perform At Maryland State Fair Concert Series
+Nothing but sun.”READ MORE: Speaker Nancy Pelosi Says 'Deadly Serious' Jan.
+6 Probe To Go Without GOP

 Dr. Dahl, who tracks Baltimore air quality in real-time, said the city needs to increase its trees to lower its Heat Index Score.